HofferLeonhard/php-video-streaming/README.md

 #### Supported formats

-Only mp4 formats are currently supported
+Only mp4 and webm formats are currently supported

 #### How to use